 Useful tests would include CK assay, EMG, nerve conduction and MRI of the brain, metabolic parameters, with muscle biopsy and genetic testing when indicated.

 Prenatal diagnosis and carrier testing

-Prenatal diagnosis is performed only if both partners are carriers, or have had an affected child previously.
-It is done by chorionic villus sampling, but still cannot tell how severely a child may be affected and thus the prognosis cannot be established.
-Thus, newborn screening is now being presented as a preferable option, to identify affected children before they become symptomatic and improve their quality of life.
+Prenatal diagnosis is performed only if both partners are carriers or have had an affected child previously.
+It is done by chorionic villus sampling but still cannot tell how severely a child may be affected, and thus the prognosis cannot be established.
+Thus, newborn screening is now being presented as a preferable option to identify affected children before becoming symptomatic and improving their quality of life.

-In type I SMA, identification of the defect needs to be done very early as therapy should begin within weeks of birth.
+In type I SMA, identifying the defect needs to be done very early as therapy should begin within weeks of birth.
 This is because more than 95% of motor neuron units are destroyed at 6 months of age.